eastuto/my-blog-01/05/README.md

 ### Description

-This repo accompanies the "Getting up and running with ReasonML, ReasonReact and Next.js" video tutorial.
+This repo accompanies the "AWS Amplify Authenticator with ReasonML, ReasonReact and Next.js" video tutorial.

 ### Setup